- Table of Contents

 Blockchain for Data Integrity and Traceability

 In an era where data integrity is paramount, blockchain technology holds promise for enhancing the transparency and traceability of HAZID studies.
-Blockchain, with its decentralised and tamper-resistant nature, can ensure the integrity of the data collected during hazard identification.
-This not only enhances the reliability of study outcomes but also provides a secure and transparent audit trail, crucial for regulatory compliance and accountability.
+With its decentralised and tamper-resistant nature, blockchain can ensure the integrity of the data collected during hazard identification.
+This enhances the reliability of study outcomes and provides a secure and transparent audit trail, which is crucial for regulatory compliance and accountability.

 Human-Machine Collaboration